 port = http,https

-logpath = /var/log/nginx/access.log # Ensure this matches your log path
+logpath = /var/log/nginx/access.log # Ensure this matches your web server log path

 maxretry = 5